 -

 Prepaid finance charges (or PFCs) are neither good nor bad.
 They are not scandalous or uncommon.
 A loan without them isn’t necessarily a better deal than a loan with lots of them.
 And even if you’re told you’re not paying PFCs, most of them will still need to be paid by someone.
-Typically, this involves the lender offering a higher interest rate and then paying the PFCs for you.
+Typically, this involves the lender offering a higher interest rate and then paying the PFCs on your behalf.
 In that example, you’ve simply financed the PFCs by paying higher interest over time.
 Again, that’s neither good nor bad--just a choice between paying more upfront or more over time.

 -